“Everything flows, nothing remains still” - Heraclitus (c. 535–475 BCE), ancient Greek Philosopher

 About the Newsletter

-Membership also includes a growing resource of insights, frameworks, and models for strategy and navigating today's political economy.
+Membership includes a growing collection of insights, frameworks, and analytical models to understand and navigate today’s international political economy.

 Join as a free subscriber for essential insights.